matrix-org/matrix.org/content/foundation/governing-board/index.md

 The Governing Board has a dedicated room on Matrix, [#governing-board-office:matrix.org](https://matrix.to/#/#governing-board-office:matrix.org), where you can reach out to them.

+## Publications and News

+The Governing Board as a whole meets (at least) twice a year and subsequently publish a report about its activities on the Matrix.org blog.
+You can find them and other posts concerning the Governing Board using the [Governing Board category filter](https://matrix.org/category/governing-board/) of the blog.

 ## Committees

 There are currently 4 Committees: